-- 1. Basic Qualifying Test A candidate may not apply for the Gynecologic Oncology Qualifying Examination unless they have previously passed the Qualifying Examination for Basic Certification in Obstetrics and Gynecology. - Length of Training The candidate must have completed a minimum of 32 of 36 months in a 3-year program (or 44 of 48 months in a 4-year program), or will have completed training in an ABOG or ACGME-accredited fellowship program in Gynecologic Oncology no later than September 30 of the same year the qualifying test is taken.
+- 1. OB GYN Qualifying Examination A candidate may not apply for the Gynecologic Oncology Qualifying Examination unless they have previously passed the Qualifying Examination for Certification in Obstetrics and Gynecology. - 2.
+Length of Training The candidate must have completed a minimum of 32 of 36 months in a 3-year program (or 44 of 48 months in a 4-year program), or will have completed training in an ABOG- or ACGME-accredited fellowship program in Gynecologic Oncology no later than September 30 of the same year the Qualifying Examination is taken.